-Volkswagen ID.4: Electric SUV teased
+Volkswagen ID.4: Production of electric SUV begins

 It gets a similar front to the ID.3, with a luminescent strip running the length of the front and incorporating the all-new VW logo.